- Business Case for Emotional Intelligence

 Selected Book Chapters

-Boaytzis, R.E. (in press).
+Boaytzis, R.E.
+(2009).
 Developing emotional, social and cognitive intelligence competencies in managers and leaders.
-In Marcia Hughes, James Terrell, & Richard Thompson (Eds.), The Handbook of Developing Emotional
+In M. Hughes, J. Terrell, & R. Thompson (eds.), The Handbook of Developing Emotional and Social Intelligence Best Practices, Case Studies and Tools.
+Peiffer: NY.

-Boyatzis, R.E. (in press).
+Boyatzis, R.E.
+(2009).
 Creating sustainable, desired change in teams through application of intentional change and complexity theories.
-In Peter Doherty, Mari Kira, & Rami Shami (Eds.), Creating Sustainable Work
+In Peter Doherty, Mari Kira, & Rami Shami (eds.), Creating Sustainable Work Systems: Emerging Perspectives and Practices (2nd Ed.) (pp.103-116).
+London: Routledge Press.

 Batista-Foguet, J.M., Boyatzis, R.E., Guillen, L. and Serlavos, R. (2008).
 Assessing emotional intelligence competencies in two global contexts.
-In Robert Emmerling, Vinod Shanwal, & Manas Mandal (eds.).
-Emotional Intelligence: Theoretical and Cultural Perspectives.
+In R. Emmerling, V. Shanwal, & M. Mandal (eds.).
+Emotional Intelligence: Theoretical and Cultural Perspectives (pp 89-114).
 San Francisco: Nova Science Publishers.

 Boyatzis, R.E.
 (2007).
 Mentoring for intentional behavior change.
-In Belle Rose Ragins and Kathy E. Kram (eds.)
+In B. R., Ragins and K. E., Kram (eds.)
 The Handbook of Mentoring.
 Erlbaum Publishers.

 Boyatzis, R.E.
 (2007).
 Developing emotional intelligence through coaching for occupational excellence.
 In Reuven Bar-On, Jacobus G. Maree, and Maurice Elias (eds.).
-Educating People to Be Emotionally Intelligent, Rondebosch, South Africa: Heinemann, pp. 165-180.
+Educating People to Be Emotionally Intelligent (pp. 165-180), Rondebosch, South Africa: Heinemann.

 Boyatzis, R.E.
 (2006).
 Developing emotional intelligence competencies.
-In Joseph Ciarrochi, & John Mayer (Eds.).
-Improving Emotional Intelligence: A Practitioners Guide.
-New York: Psychology Press/Taylor & Francis, pp. 28-52.
+In J. Ciarrochi, & J. Mayer (eds.).
+Improving Emotional Intelligence: A Practitioners Guide (pp. 28-52).
+New York: Psychology Press/Taylor & Francis.

 Boyatzis, R.E.
 (2004).
 Emotional intelligence.
 N. Nicholson, P. Audia & M. Pillutla (eds.), Blackwell’s Encyclopedic Dictionary of Management: Organizational Behavior 2nd Edition.

 Boyatzis, R.E., and Sala, F. (2004).
 Assessing emotional intelligence competencies.
-In Glenn Geher (ed.), The Measurement of Emotional Intelligence, Hauppauge, NY: Novas Science Publishers.
+In G. Geher (ed.), The Measurement of Emotional Intelligence, Hauppauge, NY: Novas Science Publishers.